mvantellingen/python-zeep/docs/index.rst

 Zeep: Python SOAP client
 ========================

-A fast and hip Python SOAP client ;-)
+A fast and modern Python SOAP client

 Highlights:
  * Modern codebase compatible with Python 2.7, 3.3, 3.4, 3.5 and PyPy